jonekaa/caraka-id/README.md

   architecture, initializing the model with weights pre-trained on the 'imagenet' dataset.
   Subsequently, I trained the model on the prepared data, achieving a high level of accuracy.
   To preserver the trained model, I saved it in the <code>.h5</code> model format and securely stored it in the Google Cloud Platform, ensuring accessibility and scalability for future applications and analysis.
-This comprehensive workflow reflects a systematic approach to developing and deploying machine learning models.
+This comprehensive workflow reflects a systematic approach to developing and deploying machine learning models.<br><br>
   To improve feature extraction, the picture is first read using the opencv-python package.
 It is then converted to a grayscale representation and blurred.
 The image is then examined to determine an appropriate threshold that helps separate items from the background.
 The borders of the segmented items are then shown by contours.
 Drawing bounding boxes around the recognized items in the picture is the last step.
 Specifically, these bounding